Pipshag/dotfiles_gruvbox/README.md

 # Personal Dotfiles
 Here is a collection of my dotfiles that tries to integrate the Gruvbox theme (dark) as much as possible.
 There's configuration for Sway, Waybar, Kitty, and Spicetify (Spotify, theme is OnePunch Dark).
+Also added theme for ncspot (Spotify alternative).
 Get a good browser theme and GTK theme and you're all set.

 ### Screenshots